-PR101T INTRODUCTION TO PHILOSOPHY 3 Credits (3-0) An investigation of some of the fundamental problems of human existence-human nature, the nature of reality, how and what we know, the existence of God, ethical behavior, justice and freedom.
+PR101T INTRODUCTION TO PHILOSOPHY Credits 3 (3-0) An investigation of some of the fundamental problems of human existence-human nature, the nature of reality, how and what we know, the existence of God, ethical behavior, justice, and freedom.
 This will be undertaken through readings and discussions of major philosophical schools of thought in Western and non-Western traditions.
+Same as PR190T.

-PR105T RELIGIONS OF THE WORLD
+PR105T RELIGIONS OF THE WORLD Credits 3 (3-0)

-3 Credits (3-0) An introductory survey of world religions that have had major impact on world culture and civilization: Hinduism, Taoism, Buddhism, Confucianism, Judaism, Christianity, Islam, and others.
+An introductory survey of world religions that have had major impact on world culture and civilization: Hinduism, Taoism, Buddhism, Confucianism, Judaism, Christianity, Islam, and others.
 It will examine their cultural settings, sacred writings, key doctrines, central rituals, ethical values, and perspectives on gender roles.

-PR110T INTRODUCTION TO ETHICS 3 Credits (3-0) Introduction to Ethics examines contemporary ethical conflicts and provides a grounding in the language, concepts, and traditions of ethics.
+PR110T INTRODUCTION TO ETHICS

+This course examines contemporary ethical conflicts and provides a grounding in the language, concepts, and traditions of ethics.
 Hypothetical case studies are drawn from government, journalism, medicine, law, business, military, scientific research, and personal ethics.
 This course provides students with the intellectual tools to analyze moral dilemmas in the fields they choose to pursue and participate in as members of society.
+Same as HM190T.